 For more on consent, attend our consent workshop(s) or inquire with event organizers.

 physical assault, emotional assault, and/or sexual assault will NOT be

 tolerated under any circumstances and anyone who engages in such assault

 will be asked to leave.
 In instances of assault we will trust and

-believe the survivor and respect any processes of
+believe the survivor and respect any processes of accountability they

-communities deal with assault and accountability, check out our conflict
+assault and accountability, check out our Anti-Oppression Policy & conflict

 de-escalation/resolution workshop(s) or inquire with event organizers.

-In attempting to manifest the world we desire, we will pursue
+attempting to manifest the world we desire, we will pursue non-coercive

 accountability.
 Decisions affecting the group will be made horizontally